gardm1/.putty/README.md

 You can also use *plink.exe*, but plink does not give support for the arrow keys, the <br />
 escape key, nor the function keys, but in return acts more like an interactive session.

+### Todo

+Add log file (either json or text) and make it so you can save sessions and chose from them on startup (ip and putty session). <br />
+Mabye encrypt the log file and let the user add a personal key.
+Also, mabye let the user chose from different connection protocols.